-9.2 - TITLE VI and ENVIRONMENTAL JUSTICE
+9.2 - TITLE VI AND ENVIRONMENTAL JUSTICE

 Title VI of the Civil Rights Act of 1964 prohibits discrimination based on race, color or national origin in any program receiving federal money.
-Additionally, a presidential executive order in 1994 directed every federal agency - including the U.S. Department of Transportation - to make "environmental justice" part of its mission by identifying and addressing the effects of all programs, polices and activities on minority and low-income populations.
-These requirements apply to agencies receiving federal funds, including MPOs.
+Additionally, a presidential executive order in 1994 directed every federal agency to make "environmental justice" part of its mission by identifying and addressing the effects of all programs, polices and activities on minority and low-income populations.
+These requirements also apply to agencies receiving federal funds, including MPOs.